SquareProtonOrg/debugchannel-tail-client/README.md

 Install
 =======
-Execute the install.sh script (as root) which will add dctail to /usr/local/bin/ and generate a configuration file /etc/debugchannel/dctail.conf.
+Execute the install.sh script (as root) which will add dctail to /usr/local/bin/ and generates a configuration file /etc/debugchannel/dctail.conf.

 ```
 sudo ./install.sh